Ground, Shade & Sleep

 -

-doors without thresholds
+doors without raised thresholds

 -

-windows framed to align
+windows positioned to align with airflow

 -